-Excess nitrates in the aquarium water can promote algae growth also.
+Excess nitrates in the aquarium water can promote algae growth.

 Maintaining a balanced level of nitrates (5-10 mg/l) in planted tanks is the key.
 If the nitrate level goes down to zero in a cycled tank, it indicates plants are consuming a lot.
 And they are probably overcrowded.

 Phosphate is an essential nutrient for aquarium plants.
-Phosphate compounds naturally occur in the aquarium water from many sources, like decaying plant matters, fish wastes, and food leftovers.
+Phosphate compounds naturally occur in aquarium water from many sources, like decaying plant matter, fish wastes, and food leftovers.

 Prepared fish feed and organic salts also provide phosphate to the tank water.
 Phosphate deficiency causes several issues for aquarium plants.